On the distribution of equivalence classes of random symmetric p-adic matrices: Applications

 \subsection{Isotropy problem}

-\begin{defn} A quadratic form $Q$ over a ring $R$ in $n$ variables is isotropic if there exists $\mathbf{t} \in R^n \setminus \{0\}$ such that $Q(t_1, \ldots, t_n) = 0$.
-Otherwise call $Q$ anisotropic. \end{defn} In this section we compute the probability that a random quadratic form with independent coefficients distributed according to the Haar measure on $\ZZ_p$ has a non-trivial zero.
-It has been long known that a quadratic form over $\ZZ_p$ in at least $5$ variables always has a non-trivial zero, so we only need to consider $n = 2,3,4$.
-Isotropy is invariant under non-degenerate linear change of variables, so one can check if a quadratic form is isotropic simply by looking at the discriminant $d(Q)$ and the Hasse invariant $c(Q)$.
-In particular, if $p$ is an odd prime and $\varepsilon = \big(\frac{-1}{p}\big)$, then \begin{enumerate}[(a)] \item a binary quadratic form $Q$ over $\QQ_p$ is isotropic iff $d(Q) = \varepsilon$; \item a ternary quadratic form $Q$ over $\QQ_p$ is isotropic iff $c(Q) = \langle -1, d(Q)\rangle$; \item a quaternary quadratic form $Q$ over $\QQ_p$ is anisotropic iff $d(Q) =1$ and $c = -1$. \end{enumerate} Let $q_n$ denote the probability of isotropy of a random quadratic form in $n$ variables.
-By Lemma \ref{sigmalem}
+In this subsection we compute the probability that a random quadratic form with independent coefficients distributed according to the Haar measure on $\ZZ_p$ is isotropic.
+A quadratic form $Q$ over a ring $R$ in $n$ variables is isotropic if there exists $\mathbf{t} \in R^n \setminus \{0\}$ such that $Q(t_1, \ldots, t_n) = 0$.
+Otherwise call $Q$ anisotropic.

+It has been long known that a quadratic form over $\ZZ_p$ in at least $5$ variables always has a non-trivial zero, so we only consider $n \le 4$.
+Isotropy is invariant under conjugation by $\GL_n(\QQ_p)$, thus to determine if a quadratic form is isotropic it suffices to look at its invariants.
+In particular, if $p$ is an odd prime and $\varepsilon = \chi(-1)$, then \begin{enumerate}[(a)] \item a binary quadratic form $Q$ over $\QQ_p$ is isotropic iff $d(Q) = \varepsilon$; \item a ternary quadratic form $Q$ over $\QQ_p$ is isotropic iff $c(Q) = \langle -1, d(Q)\rangle$; \item a quaternary quadratic form $Q$ over $\QQ_p$ is anisotropic iff $d(Q) =1$ and $c(Q) = -1$. \end{enumerate} For more details see Cassels' book \cite{cassels2008rational}.